Can You Feel The Love Tonight: A Pictorial Analysis of a Sex Scene That Wasn’t There When You Were Six

 Simba watches his father die.
 He even goes and nestles up next to his corpse.

 Then his uncle Scar (maestro of this parade of death) comes up and says, “Simba, what have you done?”

-Because — Simba had recently gotten into trouble by hanging out in the north area of the Pride land, where he’s not supposed to go (aka the hood), where the hyenas live (black people.
+Because — Simba had recently gotten into trouble by hanging out in the north area of the Pride Lands, where he’s not supposed to go (aka The Hood), where the hyenas live (Black people.
 Make no mistake, these are the projects.
-The hyenas aren’t accepted in society, live in their own run-down part of town, are thought of as scavengers and thieves, and are desperately hungry for real food all the time, which they usually get as a handout from Scar — welfare!
+The hyenas aren’t accepted by the fair-skinned lions who rule over the kingdom, are forced to live in a run-down part of town, are thought of as scavengers and thieves and are desperately hungry for real food all the time, which they usually get as a handout from Scar (welfare!.
 Not to mention the fact that they’re voiced by Whoopi Goldberg, Cheech Marin and the third one doesn’t talk.
-A black, a Mexican, and an illiterate one who is dumb as rocks.
+A Black woman, a Mexican man and an illiterate.
 There’s that good, old-fashioned Disney racism!).
 And Mufasa was very upset with him.

 Now, having gotten caught in a stampede, he naturally assumes his father’s death is his fault, because Mufasa died trying to save him.
-So Scar (knowing this would be the case — he’s using the black vote to take power.
-They should call it Tammany Rock) scares Simba into thinking it was his fault and that he has to run away, plaguing him with years of guilt and emotional problems.
+So Scar (knowing this would be the case, as he’s using the mistreatment of Black voters to take power even though he doesn’t give a fuck about them.
+They might as well call it Tammany Rock) scares Simba into thinking it was his fault and that he has to run away, plaguing him with years of guilt and emotional problems.
 Just like a real family member would!

 What a wonderful phrase, indeed.

 They teach him the ethos of “no worries”: